 The important thing is communication.
-If you’re someone who likes to lounge by the poolside and spend your vacation drinking drinks with small umbrellas in them, that’s great.
-Make sure to let your travel partner know ahead of time, though!
+If you’re someone who likes to lounge by the poolside in Mexico and spend your vacation drinking beverages with small umbrellas in them, that’s great.
+Make sure to let your travel partner or friend know ahead of time, though!

 There’s nothing wrong with spending some time apart.
 This is true even for travelers who are romantically involved.
 People sometimes feel that simply because they’re vacationing together, they must spend every waking moment with one another.
 You don’t!

 If one person wants to visit the best spots for foodies in the world and the other friend makes a choice to visit a museum, that’s fine.
 Do that!
 If either of you spend too much time adhering to the other’s itinerary, you’ll end up resenting each other and having a bad time.

 This one is obvious, but still worth mentioning.
 When traveling with someone try and be aware of their moods and wishes.
 Don’t dominate the entire trip with only things that you want to do.
 Do some stuff that they want to do.
 And do it whether you want to or not!
-If you know the person you’re traveling with is, for example, a morning person, consider whether or not you should constantly be pressuring them into staying out late every night.
-Or, if you’re traveling with someone who has travel anxiety, make sure to be there to support them.
+If you know the friend you’re traveling with is, for example, a morning person, consider whether or not you should constantly be pressuring them into staying out late every night.
+Or, if you’re traveling with someone who has travel anxiety or a food allergy, make sure to be there to support them.

 Now that you know how to travel with friends and not end up hating each other, it’s time for you to start planning your next adventure!
 Make sure to find out your travel style and pick the perfect type of insurance to maximize your vacation peace of mind!
 Get a free instant travel insurance quote, where you can compare your options side-by-side.